top of page

 23. Mielikki, wife of Tapio, the goddess of the forest.

-24. Nyyrikki, the god of hunting, the son of Tapio.
+24. Nyyrikki, the god of hunting, is the son of Tapio.

-25. Nakki, the fearsome spirit of pools, wells and bridges.
-(A spiteful and beautiful, womanlike creature with woman's body and fish's tail who flatters men into the water in Estonian Mythology) Same as Nix.
+25. Nakki, is the fearsome spirit of pools, wells, and bridges.
+(A spiteful and beautiful, womanlike creature with a woman's body and fish's tail who flatters men into the water in Estonian Mythology) Same as Nix.

 26. Otso, the spirit of the bear